 Civil & Environmental Engineering

 On 1-Aug-10 a couple were kayaking down the Jordan River south of Salt Lake City.
 Just after passing beneath the bridge at Winchester St. their kayak capsized.
 The couple tried to swim to safety, but by the time the fire department arrived, the couple had drowned.
 Their bodies were recovered less than 20ft from the point where their kayak had capsized.
-The couple had clearly become trapped.
+The couple had become trapped.
 They were not trapped by solid objects, but by a dangerous current present in the river.
 This dangerous current developed just downstream of a small drop less than 3ft high as seen in Figure 1.
-The water on the surface of the river just downstream of the drop was not moving downstream, but instead was moving upstream, back toward the drop.
+The water on the surface of the river just below the drop was not moving downstream, but was moving upstream, back toward the drop.
 Figure 2 shows a longitudinal view of this type of current; due to the recirculating nature of the current it is often called a "roller" or "hydraulic".

 Figure 1 - A couple drown at this site in August 2010.

 Figure 2 - Profile view of a "roller".
 Courtesy of Wright Water Engineers, Inc. and ASDSO.